 Posted by Charlie Klein on January 30, 2018

-Before Black Duck Hub began leveraging Docker, customers utilized the App Manager Install Method to deploy the Hub.
-The Hub now deploys as a set of containers, so customers need to install Docker to take advantage of updates to the application.
-By the end of this guide, you’ll have a basic understanding of how to migrate the Hub to a containerized environment, as well as the benefits of using containers.
+Before Black Duck began leveraging Docker, customers utilized the App Manager Install Method to deploy it.
+Black Duck now deploys as a set of containers, so customers need to install Docker to take advantage of updates to the application.
+By the end of this guide, you’ll have a basic understanding of how to migrate Black Duck to a containerized environment, as well as the benefits of using containers.

 Docker is a packaging technology that allows you to bundle applications with its software dependencies—eliminating the need to configure infrastructure before deployment.
 It is built once and can run anywhere as a single unit.
 These units on their own are called images, but when they are being run as applications we call them containers.

-The Docker architecture brings a number of significant improvements to the Hub:
+The Docker architecture brings a number of significant improvements to Black Duck:

 Please ensure that you meet all of the hardware and software requirements before getting started: